Gezondheidscentrum Groningen

 If you are worried about the costs, it is a good idea to double check with your doctor that the selected specialist is covered by health insurance before you are referred.

-Online mental health support, or e-health, is available for anyone experiencing mild mental or social struggles, or for those dealing with depression, anxiety, or relationship tensions.
+There are several organizations in the Netherlands dedicated to offering mental health support for anyone experiencing mental or social struggles, or for those dealing with depression, anxiety, or relationship tensions.

 Your GP in Groningen